paths-erc/docs/db-handbook/manuscripts.md

 - DB id: `shelfmark`

 #### F./FF.
 OR P./PP.
-- Page range, within the fragment referring to the main codicological unit, in case a single (modern) fragment contains more than one original codicological units.
+- For dismembered manuscripts (except the White Monastery manuscripts), page or leaf range, within the modern bibliological unit.
+For dismembered manuscripts from the White Monastery, page or leaf range, within the codicological unit (about the concepts of bibliological and codicological units, see T. Orlandi, *Coptic Texts Relating to the Virgin Mary.
+An Overview*, Rome 2008, 8-9).
+For fully preserved manuscripts (e.g.: Phantoou manuscripts), modern foliation as stated in catalogues and/or editions.
+When a `%` sign occurs, it refers to portion of a single page/leaf preserved in more than one fragment.
 - DB id: `pp`

 ---